People in our supply chains and surrounding communities – Agriculture

 Human and labour rights in our supply chains

-AB Agri values supply chain diversity and in particular seeks to support small and mid-sized suppliers in upholding its standards.
+AB Agri’s businesses source around 3,000 raw materials from over 1,400 suppliers, including bulk commodity suppliers and ingredient manufacturers.
+AB Agri values supply chain diversity and seeks to support small and mid-sized suppliers in upholding its standards.
 If the business needs to implement new standards or data collection requirements, it aims to work in partnership with its suppliers and engage them as early as possible.

-It also explains the roles and responsibilities of the businesses and their employees.
+AB Agri’s Responsible Sourcing Policy and its internal Responsible Sourcing Standards apply to all its businesses.
+The Policy outlines areas of focus, including deforestation and conversion of natural ecosystems, human and labour rights, and efficient and more sustainable resource use.
+It also explains the roles and responsibilities of the businesses and their employees in the procurement process.
 The Responsible Sourcing Standards, based on the Group Supplier Code of Conduct and the Ethical Trading Initiative Base Code, describe the sourcing approach and processes required for different sourcing categories.

 Our use of cookies